-Those who are not exempt from the citizenship verification requirement and have not had their citizenship verified by the Social Security Administration, must provide verification of citizenship.
-Verification will consist of either stand-alone documentation of citizenship (see SECTION 4.2.4.1 STAND-ALONE DOCUMENTATION OF CITIZENSHIP) or both documentation of citizenship (see SECTION 4.2.4.2 EVIDENCE OF CITIZENSHIP) and identity (see SECTION 4.2.4.2 EVIDENCE OF IDENTITY).
+If verification cannot be obtained through the SSA, birth record query, or SAVE, the individual must provide verification of citizenship through either stand-alone documentation of citizenship (see SECTION 4.2.4.1 STAND-ALONE DOCUMENTATION OF CITIZENSHIP) or both documentation of citizenship (see SECTION 4.2.4.2 EVIDENCE OF CITIZENSHIP) and identity (see SECTION 4.2.4.3 EVIDENCE OF IDENTITY).
 Whether benefits may be granted while waiting for documentation to be provided and for how long are discussed under the Reasonable Opportunity Period for Verification of Citizenship (see SECTION 4.2.4.4 REASONABLE OPPORTUNITY PERIOD FOR VERIFICATION OF CITIZENSHIP).